Animal Venues

 Confirmed or suspected cases of zoonotic disease or any unusual illness observed in animals can be reported to CCBH by completing our Veterinary Reporting Form and emailing the form to skoltas@ccbh.net or faxing it to 216.676.1316.

-As required in state and local code, animal bite or exposure incidents must be reported to Cuyahoga County Board of Health within 24 hours.
+As required in state and local codes, animal bite or exposure incidents must be reported to Cuyahoga County Board of Health within 24 hours.
 Fax a completed Animal Bite Report form to 216.676.1317 or contact us by phone at 216.201.2000.

 Veterinary Disease Reporting Program